-The program’s philosophical framework is the community of inquiry, which encompasses the ideas of community and inquiry in relationship.
+The department’s philosophical framework is the community of inquiry, which encompasses the ideas of community and inquiry in relationship.
 At the heart of that relationship are the means by which human beings convey and create meaning together.
 Words are a primary means of communication, but other artistic media find their way into communities comprised of diverse individuals working together to create and share meaning.
 Common to all means of expression is the necessity of careful thinking, vision, and personal integrity.
-We believe the community of inquiry is an appropriate framework for Berea’s Teacher Education Program because we share its assumptions about the nature of human beings, the nature of learning, and the nature of knowledge:
+We believe the community of inquiry is an appropriate framework for Berea’s Teacher Education Department because we share its assumptions about the nature of human beings, the nature of learning, and the nature of knowledge:

 - Human beings are born with the capacity for wonder.

 - Human beings are social beings who learn from and with others.